iwillwen/raycast-ai-openrouter-proxy/README.md

 ### How does this work?

 This proxy acts as an Ollama server, allowing Raycast to communicate with it.
-It translates requests from Raycast into a format that OpenRouter understands.
+It translates requests from Raycast into a format that the target OpenAI-compatible API understands.

 ### I updated the model configuration, but it doesn't seem to take effect.
 What should I do?